gregermendle/remix-mailer/CONTRIBUTING.md

 ## Setup

-Run `npm install` to install the dependencies.
+Run `pnpm install` to install the dependencies.

-Run the tests with `npm run test`.
+Run the tests with `pnpm run test`.

-Run the linter with `npm run lint`.
+Run the linter with `pnpm run lint`.

-Run the typechecker with `npm run typecheck`.
+Run the typechecker with `pnpm run typecheck`.